carlosengels/daily_counter/README.md

 # GitHub Streak Updater

-A simple automation that updates a counter.txt file daily and pushes the change to GitHub — keeping activity streaks alive, or just for fun.
+A simple automation that updates a counter.txt file daily and pushes the change to GitHub — keeping activity streaks alive.

-Runs on a custom Docker image, pushed to ECR, and triggered by EventBridge Scheduler.
+Runs on a custom Docker image on Lambda, pushed to ECR, and triggered by EventBridge Scheduler.

 Tech highlights: